 The people of a business is the most important and most valuable resource they have.
 In order to retain employees and get the most out of them, they have to be motivated and engaged in what they do on a day to day basis.
 So what is motivation?
 Job satisfaction, meaning and drive for outstanding performance.

 There are evidently common denominators that prove to motivate us such as; wages, good working conditions, team spirit and a good relationship with your boss.
-However, in this modern world we live in today, these factors are more frequently being met losing their capability to motivate us in such a way.
-Society now pursues other motivational factors such as power and control, growth opportunities, challenging and difficult work and recognition for exceeding expectations in the workplace.
+However, in this modern world we live in today, these factors are more frequently being met, losing their capability to motivate us in such a way.
+Society now pursues other incentivising factors such as power and control, growth opportunities, challenging and difficult work and recognition for exceeding expectations in the workplace.
 Each member of a team has to be motivated for the entire team to be motivated.
 Every individual is driven by different stimulus, meaning the same one technique cannot be used successfully for all employees.
-As a manager, you have to understand motivational variances and establish individual drivers.
+As a manager, you have to understand these variances and establish individual drivers.
 A One-to-One meeting can be a good opportunity to find this out.

 Furthermore, a healthy competition reward could be introduced to enhance motivation if necessary, such as voting for ‘Employee of the Month’.
 As a manager, you are in such a powerful and meaningful position, that frequently praising and acknowledging team members’ good work can go a long way.
 Whether this is informal praise, public recognition in front of co-workers or via email – it doesn’t take much to give employees the credit they deserve.
 It makes them feel valued and appreciated, which in turn will motivate them to work harder.

-Subsequently this boosts self-esteem, morale, confidence and productivity.
+Encouraging the team boosts self-esteem, morale, confidence and productivity.
 A win-win for you, them and the business.
 In sum, to motivate a team, each team member has to be motivated.
 Apply incentives and opportunities uniquely tailored to them.
 Work design has a strong impact on performance.
 Teams will only reach full potential if their manager is a good motivator.
 Consistently give effective appraisal throughout the year.

 Ratings are brand new to BusinessBalls, let us know what you think!